ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 **REPRODUCIBILITY![](Aspose.Words.c0fb453a-4739-4f68-a086-b13e34f7d5d9.104.png)**

 Deploying code is a highly nuanced activity that requires extreme precision.
 A single misplaced character in a configuration file can lead to a service failing to start.
 Worse still, debugging DevOps problems for most engineers is slow and painful, and identifying and fixing that single character error can mean potentially hours of time lost in debugging and fixing.
 We re all human; these kinds of errors are inevitable.
-Since they re so expensive in DevOps, it is imperative that we put systems in place to minimize the opportunity for human error.
+Since they're so expensive in DevOps, it is imperative that we put systems in place to minimize the opportunity for human error.
 A key component of minimizing the frequency and impact of human error in DevOps is the concept of reproducibility.

 Reproducibility implies that we have the capability of doing something a second time that is both inexpensive and guaranteed to be identical to how